ries9112/cryptocurrencyresearch-org/CryptoResearchPaper.utf8.md

 <img src="CryptoResearchPaper_files/figure-html/cv_groupings_visualized-1.png" width="672" />

-The chart above looks strange because it includes all cryptocurrencies when they are treated indipendently.
+The chart above looks strange because it includes all cryptocurrencies when they are treated independently.
 We can view the results for the **BTC** cryptocurrency only by running the same code as above, but instead of visualizing the dataset in its entirety, filtering the data using **`filter(cryptodata, symbol == "BTC")`**, which will give us a much better impression of the breakdown that has been created:

 ```r